markrukakoski/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Current and Past Projects
 ---